se-panfilov/anarchy-engine/packages/showcase-shared/README.md

-# Anarchy engine shared package
+# Anarchy engine showcase-shared package

 Shared utilities and types for the Anarchy engine' showcases app.